AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Alternatives Considered

 - **Positional arguments:** Rejected because optional fields would force users to remember ordering, increasing input errors.
-- **Validation inside `AddCommand`:** We deliberately kept parsing and validation upstream; performing both in the command would dilute separation of concerns and complicate error messaging.
+- **Validation inside `AddCommand`:** Parsing and validation are deliberately kept upstream.
+Performing both in the command would dilute separation of concerns and complicate error messaging.

 ***